-&lt;sup>446 The property is not exempt from the personal property tax if it isleased to a qualified high-technology company under an operating lease.
+&lt;sup>539 The property is not exempt from the personal property tax if it is leased to a qualified high-technology company under an operating lease.

-&lt;sup>447 The other incentives, which include the exclusion of certain capital gains, increased expensing of capital assets, a reduced corporate tax rate, employment credits, property tax abatements, and sales tax exemptions, are discussed elsewhere in this report.
+&lt;sup>540 The other incentives, which include a reduced corporate tax rate, increased expensing of capital assets, employment credits, property tax abatements, and sales tax exemptions, are discussed elsewhere in this section.

-224. Qualified supermarkets
+227. Qualified supermarkets